MattPieraggi/AnnotationFirewallBundle/README.md

 ## Annotations ##

 Then you need to configure each Controller you want to secure using this bundle.
-The annotations hierarchy and names are inspired from the [JMSSerializerBundle](https://github.com/schmittjoh/JMSSerializerBundle).
+The annotations hierarchy and names are inspired by the [JMSSerializerBundle](https://github.com/schmittjoh/JMSSerializerBundle).
 To avoid conflict with this bundle, you should import the annotations with an alias like `use TechPaf\AnnotationFirewallBundle\Annotation\Exclude as FirewallExpose;`.

 ``` PHP